Day 3

 Day 7

-Today you’ll cross the border into the tiny Kingdom of Swaziland, a former British Protectorate still boasting a colonial feel with traditional heritage, and the friendly, warm Swazi welcome for visitors.
-En-route, you’ll stop at curio shops and cultural centres, before continuing on into Kwazulu-Natal and an overnight stay at a wonderful hot springs resort.
-Enjoy a therapeutic soak before dinner.
+Today you’ll cross the border into the tiny Kingdom of Eswatini.
+A British Protectorate until 1968, and still mixing a colonial feel with its traditional heritage, the Kingdom offers a warm welcome to visitors.
+You’ll stop at curio shops and cultural centres, before returning to South Africa and heading to KwaZulu-Natal and your next hotel.

 Day 8